Tripod (photography): Monopod

 In place of or to supplement a tripod, some photographers use a one-legged telescoping stand called a monopod for convenience in setup and breakdown.
 A monopod requires the photographer to hold the camera in place, but because the monopod reduces the number of degrees of freedom of the camera, and also because the photographer no longer has to support the full weight of the camera, it can provide some of the same stabilization advantages as a tripod.

 Fixed tripods

 For low-angle shots particularly in cinematography, short tripods with fixed length legs and no center column may be used.
 The lowest of these is called a low hat, with a slightly higher version referred to as a hi hat.

 Travel tripods

-A travel tripod is one that has been designed to fit certain criteria including lightness and rigidity to give the photographer the freedom to travel and carry their tripod for extended periods.
-It must be small and light enough to be carried as hand baggage yet has enough strength to support a professional DSLR and fast telephoto lens.
+A travel tripod is one that has been designed to be small and light enough to be carried easily as hand baggage when traveling.
+It must also be stiff and strong enough to support a professional DSLR and fast telephoto lens.
 Typical specifications for a travel tripod legs would be: Weight (without head): 2 to 4 lbs (0.9 to 1.8 kg), Height (contracted): 12 to 20 inches (30 to 50 cm), Height (extended): - 60 to 70 inches (152 to 178 cm) and Max Load: 5 to 10 lbs (2.3 to 4.6 kg).